 There is no completely safe level of alcohol consumption.
-The degree of risk will vary according to the individual.
+The degree of risk varies for each individual.
 Lifestyle, medical history and family medical history can all make a difference.
 However, UK government guidelines in 2016 advise:

-- To keep health risks from drinking alcohol to a low level, women should not regularly drink more than 14 units per week (equivalent to a bottle and a half of wine per week or five pints of export style lager).
+- To keep the health risks from drinking alcohol at a low level, women (and men) should not drink more than 14 units a week.

-- It’s important not to binge drink, but to spread your intake across a number of days.
+It’s important not to binge drink, but to spread your intake across a number of days.
 In addition ‘drink free’ days are now recommended.
 It is suggested that we all have at least 2 alcohol free days a week.